xhayper/Turned/README.md

 [1] - Finish porting and removing unused imports/implementations and replace with the new ones<br>
 [2] - Rewriting the transfur code that Block was working on<br>

+This list might be outdated, Use Trello to keep track of the TODOs.

+## Credits

+[Vampirism](https://github.com/TeamLapen/Vampirism) - Biome Generation Code<br>

 ## Note

 ### Other developers, please edit this as we work on the project and keep track of what is done